pscally1005/pscally1005.github.io/_posts/recipes/chicken/2023-04-16-marinated.markdown

 - Grill on a grill pan or bake in the oven (400F, 12-14 minutes)
 - <center><img src="/assets/Food/Chicken/Marinated/marinated-3.jpg" alt="" class="instruction-image"></center>

-- For your plantains, preheat your air fryer to 370F.
-Use a knife to peel the plantain keeping it in one piece.
+- For your <a href="/misc/veggies#plantain">plantains</a>, preheat your air fryer to 370F.
+Use a knife to peel the <a href="/misc/veggies#plantain">plantain</a> keeping it in one piece.
 Air fry for 16 minutes, filling halfway

 - Remove to a cutting board and slice.
 Lightly sprinkle with salt, and serve
 ---